Antiviral drugs

 - Aciclovir has no major contraindications.

 - It does cross the placenta and is expressed in breast milk, so caution is advised in pregnant women and women who are breastfeeding.
-However, as infections such as viral encephalitis, varicella pneumonia and genital herpes carry significant risks to the mother and fetus, the benefits of treatment in such circumstances are likely to outweigh its risks.

 - Aciclovir is excreted by the kidneys; the dose and/or frequency of administration should therefore be reduced in patients with severe renal impairment to prevent accumulation of the drug and subsequent toxicity.